5 Flattering Wide-Leg Jean Outfits for Women Over 50

 - Pear-shaped gals, be careful with this style!
 The right pair can elongate your legs and highlight your waist.
 The wrong pair can emphasize the width of your hips and thighs.

 While wide-leg jeans can complement various body types, it’s all a matter of balance.
-Check the mirror and find a pair that gives you that beautiful shape.
+Check the mirror and find a pair that complements your beautiful shape.

 3. Dark wash tends to be more slimming.

-Wide-leg jeans come in several washes this season, from light-wash blue to inky black.
+Wide-leg jeans are available in several washes this season, ranging from light-wash blue to inky black.
 A dark wash will also help maximize wide-leg jeans’ long, leggy look.
 Another way is with a monochromatic look.
 Wear tone-on-tone shades of one color head to toe.
 For example, multiple shades of black & gray or navy & blue, which is slimming.

 4. Heels can enhance the look.

 For the best leg-lengthening effect, wear your wide-leg jeans with heels, even if that means low heels.
-Also, compared to a fine, skinny heel, a chunky heel or wedge balances out the flare.
+Additionally, compared to a fine, skinny heel, a chunky heel or wedge helps balance out the flare.
 Wide-leg jeans are intended to be long and should almost touch the floor.
 One-quarter to one-half inch above the floor is about right.

-These days, cropped wide-leg jeans are popular.
-Many women wear this shorter length with statement sneakers, which are cute.
+These days, cropped wide-leg jeans are a popular choice.
+Many women wear this shorter length with statement sneakers, which are a cute pairing.

 5. Faded or light wash adds a Boho vibe.

 I mentioned earlier that wide-leg jeans with a light wash are trending.
 If you love vintage, hop on this color trend.
-Wide-leg jeans in a light faded wash with a pretty linen peasant blouse will give you a laid-back boho style.
-You can also create a more energetic look by wearing light-wash jeans with a pop of bright color.
-Lightwash denim + saturated colors like bold, bright green, yellow, and blue are a modern color mix for summer.
+Wide-leg jeans in a light, faded wash paired with a pretty linen peasant blouse will give you a laid-back, boho style.
+You can also create a more energetic look by wearing light-wash jeans paired with a pop of bright color.
+Light-wash denim paired with saturated colors like bold, bright green, yellow, and blue creates a modern color mix perfect for summer.

-For other light wash styles that got a thumbs up from me, check out this post.
+For other light wash styles that I’ve given a thumbs up to, check out this post.

-6. Choose the right shoes for your style.
+6. Choose the right shoe.
+It’s your style.

-It’s hard to find a pair of shoes that don’t look flattering with wide-leg jeans, but always remember to consider the style and cut you’re wearing.
+It’s hard to find a pair of shoes that don’t look flattering with wide-leg jeans, but always remember to consider your style and accent.
 For example, you won’t want to wear knee-high boots with wide-leg jeans because they can add bulk.
-Instead, ankle boots and chic and timeless—especially with cropped wide-leg denim styles.
+Instead, ankle boots are chic and timeless—especially when paired with cropped, wide-leg denim styles.

 Other shoe styles that pair nicely with wide-leg jeans are slingbacks, mules, loafers, or even summery sandals.